 Timing is everything.
 Most deals on hot tubs are to be had in the fall and winter months.
 Dealers are typically trying to sell their remaining inventory in anticipation of new models arriving in the spring months.
 The time is ticking for store owners making it more likely they’ll drop the price to clear out their floor models.

 Take advantage of clearance sales

-Wherever there’s a clearance sale there’s sure to be steep discounts.
-The same principle applies as seasonal buying; Owners want to clear out their entire inventory.
+Wherever there’s a clearance sale there are sure to be steep discounts.
+The same principle applies to seasonal buying; Owners want to clear out their entire inventory.
 At the end of a clearance sale owners may go extra low on the purchase price just to get finish off any products in stock.

 Watch for special events

 A special event in many cases means a store will buy a lot of inventory at a discount.
 These discounts are then forwarded to the customers.
 You’ll get a better-than-average price at a special event than you would during any normal negotiation.

 Where should you buy your hot tub for the best deal?

 Shop at your local retailers to get the best deal on your hot tub.
 You’re more likely to come face-to-face with the owner who is capable of giving you the biggest discounted price.

 Unlike the bigger chains, like Costco, a local store is willing to go the extra mile to get your business.
 When you purchase a hot tub, you’re more than likely to develop a long-term relationship with your local shop.